-Employed personnel (Top Managers, Heads of Asset Management Area, Alternative and Support Channels Area, Wealth Management Area, COO & Innovation Area, Marketing and External Relations Department, Equity Private Investments, Financial Advisor Networks Area, Certificates Hub Service)
+Employed personnel (Top Managers, General Counsel & Sustainability Area, Heads of Asset Management Area, Alternative and Support Channels Area, Wealth Management Area, COO & Innovation Area, Marketing and External Relations Department, Wealth Advisory Department/Corporate, Real Estate & Art and Passion Advisory Service, Financial Advisor Networks Area, Administrated Savings Department, Products Department)

-Banca Generali's remuneration policy is aimed at ensuring the best possible alignment of the interests of the Shareholders and Banking Group's management, especially in a long-term perspective, through careful risk management and the consistent pursuit of long-term strategies.
+Banca Generali's remuneration policy is aimed at ensuring the best possible alignment of the interests of the Banking Group's Shareholders and management, especially in a long-term perspective, through careful risk management and the consistent pursuit of long-term strategies.
 In fact, a well-balanced system of remuneration and incentives for the bank's directors and management is key to boosting competitiveness and ensuring high-levels of corporate governance over time.
-It must also be noted that the overall remuneration system - in particular for persons discharging key corporate functions - is a tool to attract to and retain in the company highly qualified professionals endowed with the specialist skill set necessary to meet the company's requirements.
+It must also be borne in mind that the overall remuneration system - in particular for persons discharging key corporate functions - is a tool to attract to and retain in the company highly qualified professionals endowed with the specialist skill set necessary to meet the company's requirements.